Esri/3D-tiles-layer/3tz_packager/3tz_packager_ReadMe.md

 ## Introduction <a name="Introduction"></a>

 The 3tz_packager is a command line tool to package 3D tiles datasets into a 3tz file.
 A 3tz file can be used directly in ArcGIS Pro 3.2 or higher.
-You can upload a 3tz file to ArcGIS Online or ArcGIS Enterprise 11.3 or higher and publish a 3D tiles web layer.
+You can upload a 3tz file to ArcGIS Online or ArcGIS Enterprise 11.3 or higher and publish a mesh layer, for example.

 You can package any 3D tiles dataset.
 ArcGIS organizes geospatial information in layers.
-Only data representing integrated mesh or 3D objects can be visualized as 3D tiles layer in ArcGIS.
+Only data representing mesh or 3D objects can be visualized in ArcGIS.

 # Running the executable <a name="Execute"></a>

+To run the executable clone the repo.

 #### Open Command Prompt